Crunch-io/rcrunch/README.md

 ## Installing

+`crunch` can be installed from CRAN with

+    install.packages("crunch")

-You can install the latest package version from within R using the `devtools` package:
+The pre-release version of the package can be pulled from GitHub using the `devtools` package:

     # install.packages("devtools")
     devtools::install_github("Crunch-io/rcrunch", subdir="pkg", build_vignettes=TRUE)